wantedHorizon/CSV2KML-/demo/readme.md

 What was needed to build this project is Java software programmed into an operating system (eg Eclipse)

 An app is required to save the following geographic information:
-a.
-Geographic location in coordinates: lat, lon, alt.
+1. Geographic location in coordinates: lat, lon, alt.
-b.
-Time.
+2. Time.
-c.
-Device ID: A unique number for each device.
+3. Device ID: A unique number for each device.
-d.
-A list of WiFi networks that include the network name and MAC.
+4. A list of WiFi networks that include the network name and MAC.
-e.
-Signal strength of the cellular network.
+5. Signal strength of the cellular network.

 The classes
 -------------